MoonHighway/learning-react/chapter-01/readme.md

 React Resources
 --------------------------------
-Finally, we have some links to resources and official documentation for the libraries that we will be using.
+Finally, we have some links to resources and official documentation for the libraries that we will be using:

 * [React Documentation](https://facebook.github.io/react/index.html)
 * [React Source](https://github.com/facebook/react)